asift91/Azure-Templates/README.md

 # Azure-Templates
-To testing some azure template files
+For testing some azure template files